Geometric Learning of Canonical Parameterizations of $2D$-curves: Illustration of the Methodology

 \subsubsection{Database}

-We used the dataset of Swedish leaves from the Link\"opling University, which can be freely downloaded from \href{https://www.cvl.isy.liu.se/en/research/datasets/swedish-leaf/}{https://www.cvl.isy.liu.se/en/research/datasets/swedish-leaf/}.
-This dataset consists in pictures of leaves organized into $15$ classes, each class containing 75 leaves of the same variety.
-An element of each class is illustrated in Figure~\ref{fig0}(a), and the names of the corresponding varieties are listed in Figure~\ref{fig0}(b).
-In a preliminary step, we extract the contours of the leaves by transforming the pictures into black and white imprints, and then extracting the boundaries of the resulting shapes with an appropriate algorithm (e.g. \texttt{bwboundaries} in Matlab).
-The resulting contours are illustrated in Figure~\ref{fig0}(c), and consist in an ordered set of points along the boundary of the leaves.
-This ordering gives us an initial parameterization $\gamma$ of each contour.
+We used the Swedish leaves dataset from the Link\"opling University, which can be freely downloaded from \href{https://www.cvl.isy.liu.se/en/research/datasets/swedish-leaf/}{https://www.cvl.isy.liu.se/en/research/datasets/swedish-leaf/} (accessed on 8 September 2025).
+This dataset consists of pictures of leaves organized into $15$ classes, with each class containing 75~leaves of the same variety.
+An~element of each class is illustrated in Figure~\ref{fig0}a, and~the names of the corresponding varieties are listed in Figure~\ref{fig0}b.
+In~a preliminary step, we extract the contours of the leaves by transforming the pictures into black and white imprints, and~then extract the boundaries of the resulting shapes with an appropriate algorithm (e.g., \texttt{bwboundaries} in Matlab).
+The~resulting contours are illustrated in Figure~\ref{fig0}c, and~consist of an ordered set of points along the boundary of the leaves.
+This ordering gives us an initial parameterization $\gamma$ of each~contour.

-We divide the resulting set of contours into a training set, containing $50$ contours from each class, and a testing set containing the remaining contours. \textbf{In particular, the training set and the testing set are disjoint.}
+We divide the resulting set of contours into a training set, containing $50$ contours from each class, as well as~a testing set containing the remaining contours. \textbf{{In particular, the~training set and the testing set are disjointed.}}

-\subsubsection{Standardizing the direction of travel}
+\subsubsection{Standardizing the Direction of~Travel}

-The initial parameterizations of contours obtained from the boundary extraction algorithm explained in Section~\ref{section_dataset} induce an orientation, leading to contours followed clockwise or counterclockwise.
-As a first normalization step, we check if the contours are traveled counterclockwise, and flip the parameterization of those contours followed clockwise.
+The initial parameterizations of the contours obtained from the boundary extraction algorithm explained in Section~\ref{section_dataset} induce an orientation, leading to contours following clockwise or counterclockwise.
+As~a first normalization step, we check if the contours are traveling counterclockwise, and~flip the parameterization of those contours following clockwise.
 In order to automatically detect the orientation of a given contour, we compute the signed area enclosed by the contour.
-A positive signed area corresponds to a contour traveled counterclockwise, and a negative area corresponds to a contour traveled clockwise.
+A~positive signed area corresponds to a contour that traveled counterclockwise, and~a negative area corresponds to a contour that traveled clockwise.
 The signed area can be computed using Stokes' Theorem by integration along the contour of a leaf: